fluxninja/aperture/docs/content/concepts/cache.md

    - `GetError` - retrieve the error that occurred during the lookup operation.
    - `GetValue` - retrieve the cached value.

-4. While the flow is active, following additional cache related operations can be performed on the `Flow` object:
+4. While the flow is active, the following additional _Cache_ related operations can be performed on the `Flow` object:

    - `SetResultCache` - set the cached value.
    - `DeleteResultCache` - delete the cached value.